 Has FDA set a standard for arsenic in bottled water?

 Yes.
 The maximum level of arsenic allowed in bottled water is 10 micrograms in one liter of bottled water or 10 parts per billion (ppb).
-As required under the Federal Food, Drug, and Cosmetic Act, FDA evaluated and adpted EPA's standard of 10 ppb for arsenic in public drinking water as the standard for bottled water for the protection of public health.
+As required under the Federal Food, Drug, and Cosmetic Act, the FDA evaluated and adopted EPA's standard of 10 ppb for arsenic in public drinking water as the standard for bottled water for the protection of public health.

 The FDA first tests the juice sample for total (organic and inorganic) arsenic to see if the levels are too high.
 When test results show total arsenic levels are too high, the FDA re-tests the sample for its inorganic arsenic content, the type of arsenic considered harmful to humans.
-Some scientific studies have shown that two forms of organic arsenic found in apple juice, dimethylarsinic acid (DMA) and monomethylarsinic acid (MMA), may also be a health concern, and because of this, the FDA is considering how any possible health risk from these two forms of organic arsenic should be evaluated.
+Some scientific studies have shown that two forms of organic arsenic found in apple juice, dimethylarsinic acid (DMA) and monomethylarsonic acid (MMA), may also be a health concern, and because of this, the FDA is considering how any possible health risk from these two forms of organic arsenic should be evaluated.
 Moreover, in our most recent analysis of 94 samples of arsenic in apple juice, we found only trace amounts of DMA and six samples (6.2 percent) with detectable amounts of MMA.

 What is the FDA doing to protect the public against arsenic in fruit juice?

-The FDA collects and tests for arsenic, including inorganic arsenic, in fruit juices and fruit juice concentrates made in the U.S. as part of FDA programs that look for harmful substances in food.
+The FDA collects and tests for arsenic, including inorganic arsenic, in fruit juices and fruit juice concentrates made in the United States as part of FDA programs that look for harmful substances in food.
 The FDA considers test results for inorganic arsenic on a case-by-case basis, and takes regulatory action as appropriate.